brettimus/FriendlyStats/README.md

 FriendlyStats
 =============

-gets data on facebook friends. see documentation in the fs-v_x_.py file
+Gets basic data on you facebook friends.
+Documentation located in the fs-v_x_.py file.

+-- Requires facebook sdk for python --